lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 After installing the extension, you should configure the SSH connection for the compute session.
-In the VSCode Remote Connection dialog, click the copy icon button to download the Visual Studio Code remote SSH password.
+In the VSCode Remote Connection dialog, click the copy icon button to copy the Visual Studio Code remote SSH password.
 Also, remember the port number.

 .. image:: download_ssh_key.png
    :alt: Download SSH Key